NETtoSan/Makex-sources/README.md

 The source codes for Novapi aren't available in official Makeblock's website.
 All i did is convert each novapi's function from block coding into a python code.
 Because i have problems organizing Block code.
 And i also just dont like writing in block code.
 So.......... yeah there's python code if you need it!
 * **Cyberpi**\
 By the time we had cyberpi on hand we didnt convert from a block code like other teams.
 We write our own python from their documentation and pypi libraries.
+* **Competition in general**\
+This source codes are based on 2022-2023 MakeX competition, we're not guarantee that this repository will have any uses if the company decided to change some competition details.

 ## Bot behaviors
 You can see how our bot behaves by looking at Imagineering MakeX's video.
 Our MakeX Challenge team called **Hawkeye** and **Doombot**.